Kaizen Kiwi = Helping Kiwis Change for Good

 Finally, after 12 years in Asia, in mid-2018 I moved with my Kiwi partner (now husband) to Auckland, New Zealand.

 Giving back to the community has always been important to me.
-In Hong Kong I volunteered with the fantastic charity Room to Read for many years, and here in New Zealand I have registered as a Business Mentor with Business Mentors New Zealand, and conduct pro bono work for clients through this network.
+In Hong Kong I volunteered with the fantastic charity Room to Read for many years, and here in New Zealand I am a Business Mentor with Business Mentors New Zealand, and conduct pro bono work for clients through this network.

 In addition, I have recently launched the Swedish Entrepreneurs Club in New Zealand, a group intended to help and support Swedish Entrepreneurs in the land of the long white cloud.
-Because honestly, sometimes you want to talk business in your native language.
-Our launch event took place in Auckland, and we are planning further events in Wellington and Christchurch as a compliment to our online group.
+Because honestly, sometimes you just want to talk business in your native language.
+Our launch event took place in Auckland in August 2020, and we have since held an event in Wellington in September, hoping to also make it down to Christchurch at some point this year.
+We hold these events as a compliment to our online group which offers information, help and support to entrepreneurs in all of New Zealand.

 I continue to write, mainly through the articles on this website, where I offer help and tips about everything business related.
 Have a browse through the articles here.